 What if I currently owe tax?

-In the recent Budget the Chancellor announced additional support for businesses and self-employed individuals who have tax payments due but are suffering cash flow difficulties, for example you have amounts outstanding from your tax payment due in January, or you have VAT or PAYE payments due.
+There is additional support for businesses and self-employed individuals who have tax payments due but are suffering cash flow difficulties, for example you have amounts outstanding from your tax payment due in January 2020, or you have VAT or PAYE payments due.
 HMRC have set up a dedicated coronavirus helpline (0800 024 1222), and are urging anyone worried about forthcoming payments to call them to discuss the options available, which will include considering a bespoke Time to Pay arrangement so that amounts can be paid off over a period of time, and possible suspension of any ongoing debt recovery action.